pnav/planiilogic/2021-Fall/README.md

 ### Assignment 1 - Variables, Operators, and Expressions!
 Oh my!

-A Jupyter Notebook with coding questions exploring concepts from [GEB][2] Chapters 1 - 5.
+A Jupyter Notebook with coding questions exploring concepts from [GEB Chapters 1 - 5][2].